 How do I access and share a lesson with my students?

 In order to access the workshop, you will receive an email with a link to the Ecology Center Virtual Lesson that was requested in the online registration form.
 After clicking the link you will be redirected to the virtual lesson, and you can share the link on your student engagement platform.
-The following video walks you through the process:

 How many lessons can I register for?